tcallen3/emu8/README.md

 nominal Chip-8 clock frequency.
 Because the architecture was virtual from the beginning, timing in `emu8` is largely focused on a reasonable user experience, rather than cycle-matching a fuzzily-defined virtual processor.
+This timing is controlled by the number of instructions allowed per tick, and is configurable by the user (see below).

 Error conditions (such as invalid instructions or memory faults) trigger a core dump of the virtual machine memory, along with additional context